panoptic-labs/docs/docs/panoptic-protocol/design.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Protocol Design
+# Protocol design
 What are the key ideas behind Panoptic.

 ## Manipulation Protections